maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded" style="border:0;margin:0;width:100%;height:100%;"></iframe>

 The .STL files were created with homotopy.io.
 Unfortunately, the .STL file format does not support colours.
+Thus, the .STL files for the right and left distributor are also depict the surface diagrams for the associator and its inverse.

 [<ins>Surface-diagrammatic proofs</ins>](\assets\pdf\Some_surface_diagrams.pdf) that have not made it into my master's thesis.